A topic from the subject of Standardization in Chemistry.

 Procedure

-1. Weigh KHP: Accurately weigh approximately 0.1g of KHP.
+1. Weigh KHP: Accurately weigh approximately 0.5-1.0 g of KHP using an analytical balance.
+Record the mass precisely.

-2. Dissolve KHP: Transfer the KHP to a flask and add approximately 100mL of distilled water.
-Swirl to dissolve.
+2. Dissolve KHP: Carefully transfer the weighed KHP to a clean Erlenmeyer flask.
+Add approximately 50 mL of distilled water.
+Swirl gently to dissolve completely.
+It may take some time to fully dissolve.

-5. Titrate slowly: Slowly add the NaOH solution to the KHP solution while swirling constantly.
-Monitor the color change at the endpoint (pale pink).
+5. Titrate with NaOH: Slowly add the NaOH solution from the burette to the KHP solution while swirling the flask constantly.
+The endpoint is reached when a persistent pale pink color appears and persists for at least 30 seconds.

 Calculations